raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 This reduces our definition to only requiring a start state, and accepting state, and a set of transitions, like this: `{ start, accepting, transitions }`.

+We can also make a small adjustment to our original Pushdown Automata

 ### an example automaton

 Here is a deterministic finite automaton that recognizes binary numbers: